-Our practice has a unique interest in eating disorders and we are skilled in the delivery of cognitive behavioural therapy for binge eating.
+Our practice has a unique interest in counselling a range of disorders and we are skilled in the delivery of cognitive behavioural therapy.
 Our team of psychologists have taken the time to further our learning and focus our experience on eating disorder treatment.
 We are also highly competent in the treatment of mental health issues that often co-exist with binge eating, such as depression, anxiety, substance abuse and relationship difficulties.

 Our team is made up of young, female psychologists who are friendly and warm.
 We all highly value the relationship we share with our clients, as well as work hard to create a comfortable and relaxed environment.
 We understand that each eating disorder is different, and each individual is different.
 As such, we tailor the CBT approach to suit each individual persons needs.

 CBT targets the way we think, feel and behave.
 For example, if you suffer from depression, you may feel sad and flat (feelings), making you think “there is no point” (thoughts), and find yourself sleeping through your alarm (behaviours).

 In this example, to help improve your mood, a psychologist may help you change the way you’re thinking, by challenging your thought – “there is no point” – which in turn may make it easier to get out of bed.
 Naturally, if you get out of bed on time, you tend to feel better and more positive about your day.